Organized crime: Multi-model approach

 When the French revolution created strong nation states, the criminal gangs moved to other poorly controlled regions like the Balkans and Southern Italy, where the seeds were sown for the Sicilian Mafia - the linchpin of organized crime in the New World.

 Computational approach

-While most of the conceptual frameworks used to model organised crime emphasize the role of actors and/or activities, computational approaches built on the foundations of data science and Artificial Intelligence are focusing on deriving new insights on organised crime from big data.
+While most of the conceptual frameworks used to model organized crime emphasize the role of actors or activities, computational approaches built on the foundations of data science and artificial intelligence are focusing on deriving new insights on organized crime from big data.
 For example, novel machine learning models have been applied to study and detect urban crime and online prostitution networks.
-Big Data have also been used to develop online tools predicting the risk for an individual to be a victim of online sex trade or getting drawn into online sex work.
-In addition, data from Twitter and Google Trends have been used to study the public perceptions of organised crime.
+Big data has also been used to develop online tools predicting the risk for an individual to be a victim of online sex trade or getting drawn into online sex work.
+In addition, data from Twitter and Google Trends have been used to study the public perceptions of organized crime.